internet-sicherheit/eco-blockchain-governance/governance/0003-onboarding-governance.md

 ## Prior art

-* The [Sovrin Business Policy V2 Policy](https://sovrin.org/wp-content/uploads/Sovrin-Steward-Business-Policies-V2.pdf) and [Bloxberg Whitepaper](https://bloxberg.org/wp-content/uploads/2020/02/bloxberg_whitepaper_1.1.pdf)  has been used to retrieve possible answers within this document.
+* The [Sovrin Business Policy V2 Policy](https://sovrin.org/wp-content/uploads/Sovrin-Steward-Business-Policies-V2.pdf) has been used to retrieve possible answers within this document.

 ## Unresolved questions

 * When is a application considered complete for review?
-* Who is in the Board of Trustees and how is it chosen/elected?
 * Change process for these criteria